5

 Once we arrive in Landmannalaugar, the starting point of the Laugavegur Trail, we won’t jump straight into the full trek.
 Instead, we’ll take the day to stretch our legs on a beautiful warm-up hike.
 This loop leads us through some of the area’s most impressive sights—twisting lava fields, the colorful Grænagil canyon, and the blue-toned slopes of Bláhnjúkur.
 It’s a relaxed introduction to the dramatic landscapes that lie ahead.

 We'll spend our first night at Landmannalaugar.
-In the evening, we'll enjoy a delicious dinner, get to know each other better, and relax in the beauty and serenity of Icelandic nature.
+In the evening, we'll enjoy a delicious dinner, get to know each other better, and unwind in the trail’s only natural geothermal hot spring, an unforgettable experience surrounded by Iceland’s stunning highland beauty.

 Distance: 8 km (4.9 mi).
 Walking time: 4-5 hrs.
 Ascent: 470 m (1,540 ft).